Troubleshoot Azure network connections

 Azure subnet IP address range usage

-As part of the ANC setup, you provide a subnet.
-This subnet is used for all Cloud PCs during the provisioning process.
-Each Cloud PC, provisioning creates a virtual NIC and consume an IP address from the subnet.
+As part of the ANC setup, you're required to provide a subnet to which the Cloud PC will connect.
+For each Cloud PC, provisioning creates a virtual NIC and consumes an IP address from this subnet.

-Make sure that there's sufficient IP Address allocation available for the volume of Cloud PCs you expect to provision.
+Make sure that there's sufficient IP Address allocation available for the number of Cloud PCs you expect to provision.
 Also, plan enough address space for provisioning failures and potential disaster recovery.

-• You check the subnet in Azure Virtual Network.
+• Check the subnet in Azure Virtual Network.
 It should have enough address space available.

-• There are enough address to handle three provisioning retries, each of which may hold onto the network addresses used for a few hours.
+• Make sure there are enough address to handle three provisioning retries, each of which may hold onto the network addresses used for a few hours.

-• You clean out any unused vNICs and IP addresses.
-It’s best to use a dedicated subnet for Cloud PCs only to make sure that no other services are eating allocation.
+• Remove any unused vNICs.
+It’s best to use a dedicated subnet for Cloud PCs to make sure that no other services are consuming allocation of IP addresses.

-• You expand the subnet to make more addresses are available.
+• Expand the subnet to make more addresses available.
+This can't be completed if there are devices connected.

 Azure tenant readiness